 - Take one of the corners and fold it diagonally to the other corner, forming a triangle.
 Press the edges together to seal.
 Place the turnover on the cookie sheet.
 Repeat with the remaining squares.
 If you have any leftover filling, refrigerate it for another time.

 - After all four are on the sheet, cut two slits into each one.
 Brush them with the beaten egg.
 Discard any leftover egg.
 Sprinkle with cinnamon sugar mixture.
 Bake for 18-20 minutes or until golden brown and puffed.
 Let cool.

-- In a small bowl, whisk together the sugar, milk, and vanilla.
+- Make the glaze: In a small bowl, whisk together the sugar, milk, and vanilla.
 Drizzle on top of each turnover.
 Let sit for a few minutes while the glaze hardens.

 If you liked these Peach Pie Cheesecake Turnovers, you may also like these recipes: